-determined at the discretion of the Committee

-Further, performance is considered based on a collective group of factors focused on financial, operational and strategic results, which drives the Company's future success as a highly focused generics and specialty branded pharmaceutical company, delivering quality medicines to patients in need through excellence in development, manufacturing and commercialization.
-At the end of the performance year, each named executive officer's performance is assessed and then factored into the awarding of equity-based compensation.
+Considerations.
+In determining the annual LTI grants for the NEOs, the Committee considered market data on total compensation packages, the value of long-term incentive grants at the Pay Comparator Companies, TSR, share usage and shareholder dilution and, except in the case of the award to the President and Chief Executive Officer, the recommendations of the President and Chief Executive Officer.
+Further, performance is considered based on a collective group of factors focused on financial, strategic, operating and compliance, which drives the Company's future success as a highly focused generics and specialty branded pharmaceutical company delivering quality medicines to patients in need through excellence in development, manufacturing and commercialization.
+At the end of the performance year, each NEO's performance is assessed and then factored into the awarding of equity-based compensation.
 Grant levels are determined based on overall performance relative, but not limited to, the following factors adopted by the Committee for all applicable NEO LTI assessments:

-Development of a long-term vision for the Company and the successful execution of the overall business strategy Strengthening the balance sheet by effectively managing capital and cash flow conversion Focus on operational execution and the achievement of operating objectives and overall financial performance Progress in the development and expansion of the Company's product portfolio and pipeline Success in forging the Company for long-term sustainable revenue and profitability growth Advancement of the Company's performance-oriented culture and efficient operating model Achievement of quality and compliance objectives Relative shareholder value creation and preservation
+Factors Factors Development of a long-term vision for the Company and the successful execution of the overall business strategy Strengthening the balance sheet by effectively managing capital and cash flow conversion Focus on operational execution and the achievement of operating objectives and overall financial performance Progress in the development and expansion of the Company's product portfolio and pipeline Success in forging the Company for long-term sustainable revenue and profitability growth Advancement of the Company's performance-oriented culture and efficient operating model Achievement of quality and compliance objectives Relative shareholder value creation and preservation

-Based upon the achievement of Company goals and individual objectives, our Chief Executive Officer recommends an adjustment to each named executive officer's target annual equity-based LTI compensation target based upon performance related to key job accountabilities and annual performance objectives.
+Based upon the achievement of Company goals and individual objectives, the Company's President and Chief Executive Officer recommends an adjustment to each NEO's annual equity-based LTI compensation target based upon performance related to key job accountabilities and annual performance objectives.
 The recommendation is then reviewed by the Committee, which has discretion to modify the final award.
 Regarding the award for the Company's President and Chief Executive Officer, the Committee follows a similar process and has the ultimate discretion for determining the annual equity award.